banak.com Listed by apt73 Ransomware Group

 On April 27, 2026, Spanish furniture and home decor retailer banak.com appeared on the leak site of the ransomware group known as apt73.
 The listing indicates that internal company files were exfiltrated during a ransomware attack, exposing documents that could contain customer, supplier, and employee information.

-Public reporting on the ransomware.live aggregator describes the incident as a confirmed data exfiltration by apt73.
+Public reporting on the ransomware.live aggregator describes the incident as a claimed data exfiltration by apt73.
 The group posted banak.com to its leak site on April 27, 2026, stating that internal documents, letters, and attachments had been taken.
 The exact number of affected individuals remains unknown, and the precise volume or sensitivity of the files has not been independently verified.
 Available reporting describes the exposed material as internal files rather than a structured database of customer records, though such documents frequently include names, addresses, contact details, order histories, and employee payroll data in retail operations of this type.

 Why This Matters for You and Your Family